PACE-challenge/pacechallenge.org/2024/index.md

 output a linear order of $B$ immediately to the standard output and terminate.
 If the program does not halt in a reasonable time after reserving the signal, it will be stopped via SIGKILL.
-In this case the instance is counted as *time limited exceeded*.
+In this case the instance is counted as *time limit exceeded*.
 Information on how to handle Unix signals in various programming languages can be found on the [optil.io webpage](https://www.optil.io/optilion/help/signals).
 The memory limit for this track is <em style="color:#db8a00">8 GB</em> as well.